Quantized function algebras at $q=0$: type $A_{n}$ case: Crystallization of

 Since $A_{2}(0)$ is of type I, the representations $\psi_{\lambda,\omega}\otimes \psi_{\mu,\sigma}$ give all irreducible representations of the $C^{*}$-algebra $A_{2}(0)\otimes A_{2}(0)$.
 Therefore it follows that the $\Delta(z_{i,j}^{})$'s obey the relations (\ref{eq:comm-z1}--\ref{eq:comm-z8}).

 The identities $(\Delta\otimes \id)\Delta=(\id\otimes\Delta)\Delta$ and $(\epsilon\otimes \id)\Delta=(\id\otimes\epsilon)\Delta=\id$ follow by evaluating both sides on the generating elements.

-\brmrk The proof of existence of the homomorphism $\Delta$ above requires proving that the elements $\sum_{k=i\wedge j}^{i\vee j}z_{i,k}^{}\otimes z_{k,j}^{}$ in the tensor product $A_{2}(0)\otimes A_{2}(0)$ satisfy the defining relations of the generators of $A_{2}(0)$.
-While this should be a direct algebraic verification, due to the nature of the commutation relations, a direct verification without using any software has eluded us.
+\begin{remark} The proof of existence of the homomorphism $\Delta$ above requires proving that the elements $\sum_{k=\min\{i,j\}}^{\max\{i,j\}}z_{i,k}^{}\otimes z_{k,j}^{}$ in the tensor product $A_{2}(0)\otimes A_{2}(0)$ satisfy the defining relations of the generators of $A_{2}(0)$.
+While this should be a direct algebraic verification, a direct verification has eluded us.
 Therefore we have used the knowledge of the irreducible representations to give an indirect proof of that fact here.
-However, we believe that a brute force verification should in principle be possible for all $n$. \ermrk
+However, we believe that a brute force verification should in principle be possible for all $n$. \end{remark}

 We will next prove that $(A_{2}(0),\Delta)$ is not a compact quantum group.
 Recall (\cite{Wor-1998aa}) that a separable unital $C^{*}$-algebra $A$ together with a unital $C^{*}$-homomorphism $\Delta:A\to A\otimes A$ is called a compact quantum group if the following two conditions are satisfied: \begin{enumerate} \item $(\Delta\otimes \id)\Delta=(\id\otimes\Delta)\Delta$. \item The sets $\left\{(1\otimes a)\Delta(b): a,b\in A\right\}$ and $\left\{(a\otimes 1)\Delta(b): a,b\in A\right\}$ are total in $A\otimes A$. \end{enumerate} We will show that the second condition above is violated for $A_{2}(0)$.